-Would you be tempted to use one of these VERY unique names for your baby boy or girl?
+Would you be tempted to use one of these VERY unique and unusual names for your baby boy or girl?

 Looking at the compilation, it seems as if pioneering parents took inspiration from pretty much everywhere, including their favourite colours (hey there, Crimson and Lilac!) and their favourite novels (people of the world, meet Ebenezer and Hansel!).

 There were also a few Shakespeare-inspired monikers (Lysander made the list), as well as a few food products (Strawberry and Pepper) - and plenty more besides.

 So, without any further ado, here are some of the most surprising, creative, and uncommon names given to babies in recent years.

 Meaning: "a gift; beloved; adored".
 Adore is a version of Adora (Greek, Old German, Latin).

 Meaning: Comes from the Irish origin, meaning "light".

 Meaning: After the American state, this name originates from the Aleut aleyska, meaning "the mainland" or literally "the object toward which the action of the sea is directed," or alternatively "great land".

 Meaning: A name with a British origin, Allura means "Godly adviser".